Government Benefits for Special Needs: SSI, SSDI & Medicaid Coordination (2026)

 Substantial Gainful Activity (SGA) Verify at SSA.gov Earnings above SGA may indicate ability to work

-The $2,000 trap: This resource limit hasn’t been updated since 1989.
+The $2,000 trap: The SSI resource limit hasn’t been updated since 1989.
 If it had kept pace with inflation, it would be over $5,000 today.
 This is why ABLE accounts (which shelter up to $100,000 from SSI counting) and special needs trusts (which shelter unlimited amounts) are essential — the system itself creates the need for these tools.

 What Counts as a “Resource” for SSI